kyverno/website/content/en/docs/Writing policies/writing-policies-match-exclude.md

           kinds: # Required, list of kinds
           - Deployment
           - StatefulSet
-          name: "mongo*" # Optional, a resource name is optional.
-Name supports wildcards (* and ?)
-          namespaces: # Optional, list of namespaces.
+          # Optional resource name.
 Supports wildcards (* and ?)
+          name: "mongo*"
+          # Optional list of namespaces.
+Supports wildcards (* and ?)
+          namespaces:
           - "dev*"
           - test
-          selector: # Optional, a resource selector is optional.
+          # Optional label selectors.
 Values support wildcards (* and ?)
+          selector:
               matchLabels:
                   app: mongodb
               matchExpressions:
                   - {key: tier, operator: In, values: [database]}
-        # Optional, subjects to be matched
+        # Optional users or service accounts to be matched
         subjects:
         - kind: User
           name: mary@somecorp.com
-        # Optional, roles to be matched
+        # Optional roles to be matched
         roles:
-        # Optional, clusterroles to be matched
+        # Optional clusterroles to be matched
         clusterroles: cluster-admin

         ...

 ````

-All`match` and `exclude` element must be satisfied for the resource to be selected as a candidate for the policy rule.
-In other words, the match and exclude conditions are evaluated using a logical AND operation.
+## Exclude `cluster-admin` role

 Here is an example of a rule that matches all pods, excluding pods created by using the `cluster-admin` cluster role.